Wisc-HCI/ros_pop_button/README.md

 ## Steup

-First start by installing the 'Logitech Pop' application on your mobile device.
+First start by installing the *Logitech Pop* application on your mobile device.

 Next, if this is this is a new button, then connect your mobile device to that network.
 Otherwise connect to the network that the button has previously been configured to.
 If uncertain which network or if you would like to change then check out the [FAQ](https://support.logitech.com/en_us/product/pop-smart-button/faq) to factory reset the bridge.